vorakl/FakeTpl/examples/nginx/README.md

-# The example of docker image based on an oficial Nginx's image
+# The example of docker image based on an official Nginx's image

 ## Build